fleschutz/PowerShell/Docs/list-print-jobs.md

 ## list-print-jobs.ps1 - Lists all jobs of all printers

-This script lists all print jobs of all printer devices.
+This PowerShell script lists all print jobs of all printer devices.

 ## Parameters
 ```powershell